Nimibutr Stadium

-Nimibutr Stadium (sometimes referred to as Nimibutr Gymnasium) is an indoor sporting arena located in Bangkok, Thailand.
+Nimibutr Stadium (sometimes referred to as Nimibutr Gymnasium) is an indoor sports arena located in Bangkok, Thailand.
 The capacity of the arena is 5,600 spectators.
 It was built in 1963 and is part of the National Stadium complex.

-It is used for a variety of indoor sports such as badminton, handball, basketball, futsal, gymnastics and boxing.
+It is used for a variety of indoor sports including badminton, handball, basketball, futsal, gymnastics and boxing.
 It has also hosted concerts.